TicketsBot/docs/src/setup/panels.md

 ## Editing
 ***

-If you wish to update a reaction panel at a later date, simply click the edit button in the list of panels and the editing modal will be opened:
+If you wish to update a reaction panel at a later date, simply click the `Edit` button in the list of panels and the editing modal will be opened:
 ![Panel edit](../img/panel_edit.webp)

-You can also delete a panel by clicking the delete button, or deleting the message containing the panel in Discord.
-If you only delete the message in Discord, the panel will continue to exist on your Dashboard and you can resubmit it to Discord if needed.
+You can also delete a panel by clicking the `Delete` button, or deleting the message containing the panel in Discord.
+If you only delete the message in Discord, the panel will continue to exist on your Dashboard and you can resubmit it to Discord if needed by clicking the `Resend` button.